Appointments

 In rare cases, the NIPT cannot reliably estimate the risk of either trisomy 21, 18 or 13 in the baby.
 This does not necessarily mean that there is an increased risk of trisomy 21, 18 or 13.
 In most cases, the presence of a trisomy 21, 18 or 13 can be excluded by repeating the NIPT on a second blood sample (free of charge).
 You can visit your physician should you wish to have the NIPT repeated or to discuss whether further ultrasound follow-up is appropriate.

 Exceptionally, the NIPT fails to provide a reliable result.
-This can be caused, for example, by a technical reason or because there is too little DNA from the baby in the mother's blood.
+This can be caused for example by disturbed quality parameters, or because there is too little DNA of the baby in the mother's blood (low fetal fraction).
 This does not necessarily mean that there is an increased risk of trisomy 21, 18 or 13.

-In most cases, a second NIPT test on a new blood sample (free of charge) does provide a reliable result.
+Second NIPT analysis (free of charge if the previous NIPT was also performed at UZ Leuven): in most cases, a second NIPT test on a new blood sample does provide a reliable result.
 You can visit your physician to have a new blood sample taken or to discuss whether further ultrasound follow-up is appropriate.
 If too little DNA from the baby was present in the first blood sample, we recommend that the new blood sample is only taken from 14 days after the first blood sample.
 In this way, the chance of a reliable test result is much higher.

 Because NIPT analyses all chromosomes, in rare cases it can also detect other chromosomal abnormalities (see above).
 Should this be the case, your physician or one of our centers’ clinical geneticists will inform you accordingly and offer you the necessary multidisciplinary care.